 Charged with Menacing?
 Contact a Skilled Criminal Defense Attorney in Denver

 We care about you, your rights, your freedom and your future.
-Whether the Menacing allegation is true or not, the best defense lawyers at O'Malley and Sawyer are here to help.
+Whether the Menacing allegation is true or not, the best defense lawyers at Sawyer Legal Group are here to help.
 We understand that having a charge of any kind is disheartening.
 Your entire life could change with a conviction.
 Your job, your status in your neighborhood, and even your ability to receive assistance in Adams County could be affected.
-Know that many Your entire life could change with a conviction.people who are charged with a crime are innocent.
-The criminal lawyers at O'Malley and Sawyer are here to help.
+Know that your entire life could change with a conviction.
+The criminal lawyers at Sawyer Legal Group are here to help.
 What you tell us is confidential.
 We are not here to judge, but to represent your side of what really happened.
 Our best defense is that we are aggressive in our search to uncover the truth.
 When you call us, you will be working personally with an experienced criminal defense attorney who has your best interest in mind.

 Colorado Menacing Statute: C.R.S.
 18-3-206

 “A person commits the crime of menacing if, by any threat or physical action, he or she knowingly places or attempts to place another person in fear of imminent serious bodily injury.
-Menacing is a class 3 misdemeanor, but, it is a class 5 felony if committed:
+Menacing is a class 1 misdemeanor, but, it is a class 5 felony if committed by the use of a firearm, knife, bludgeon, simulated firearm, knife, or bludgeon."